ivanblazevic/radix/README.md

 - add radix in etc/rc.local before exit: radix exit 0
-- (optional) configure USB audio card if you use one using dietpi-config
+- configure sound (rpi 3,5mm output) or USB audio card if you use one using dietpi-config

 ## Optional: Update to latest version
 - Update to new version will appear in settings of the web interface